Bank ATM Fees: How Much Are They?

-In a review of 30 banks and their ATM fees, GOBankingRates found that $2.52 is the average fee for using a non-network ATM in the United States without foreign transaction fees.
+In a review of 27 banks and their ATM fees, GOBankingRates found that $2.33 is the average bank non-network ATM fee in the United States without foreign transaction fees, and banks charge non-customers $1.50 to $3.00 in fees at their ATMs.
 Read on to learn about the banks with the highest and lowest ATM fees, check the table to see what your bank charges and learn how you can avoid ATM fees altogether.

 ATM Fees at Major Banks

-Capital One ATM fees were the cheapest ATM fees of the banks surveyed as it’s one of the banks that don’t charge any ATM fees for using non-network ATMs.
-Union Bank, Frost Bank, and Iberia Bank all charged $2 per withdrawal for non-network ATMs in the United States, and all other banks charged at least $2.50.
-Several banks tied for the highest charge: BB&T, First Tennessee Bank, M&T Bank, PNC Bank, Santander, SunTrust, Huntington National Bank all charged $3 per non-network ATM withdrawal.
+Capital One ATM fees were one of the cheapest ATM fees of the banks surveyed for using non-network ATMs.
+First Horizon Bank and Comerica Bank charged $2 per withdrawal for non-network ATMs in the United States, and all other banks charged at least $2.50.
+Several banks tied for the highest charge, among them are M&T Bank, PNC Bank, Santander, SunTrust and Huntington National Bank, all charging $3 per non-network ATM withdrawal.

 Many of the major banks charge the same rates.
 For example, Bank of America ATM fees, Chase ATM fees and Wells Fargo ATM fees are all the same: $2.50 for non-network ATM withdrawals in the U.S. and $5 for non-network ATM withdrawals outside the country.
 US Bank ATM fees are $2.50 for both U.S. and international ATM withdrawals.

 |HSBC Bank||Fee is set by machine operator||Fee is set by machine operator|

 |M&T Bank||$3.00||Larger of $5.00 or 3%|